memegauste/django-tpay-openapi/README.md

 ### I need to provide custom admin model for my client, can I do that?
 Sure!
 The library is made with expandability in mind, so it contains custom admin settings model.
-The model instance is able to override settings from Django if it's necessary.
+The model instance is able to override settings from Django if it's necessary using custom handler logic.

+The model in admin is initially disabled, you need to set `TPAY_ADMIN_SETTINGS` to `True` val.

 ### Can I get your help?
 Sure, but don't expect I will respond in quite short amount of time.
 The class can't be plugged by simple way into Django code now,